 If you can't time your visit with Chinese New Year, try visiting the temple at sunset for incredible photo opportunities.

 Kek Lok Si is located around 40 minutes outside of Georgetown in Penang, Malaysia.
 Take bus #201, #203, #204, or any bus signed for Air Itam from the Komtar shopping complex in Georgetown.

 Once you've disembarked at the village of Air Itam, ask directions to Kek Lok Si, or make your way through the market toward the temple situated conspicuously on the hillside.

-Entrance to Kek Lok Si is free, but an entrance fee of MYR 2 (about US$0.45; read about money in Malaysia) to enter the Pagoda of 10,000 Buddhas will be charged.
-The inclined lift to the Kuan Yin statue costs MYR 3 (about US$0.67) one way.
+Entrance to Kek Lok Si is free, but there is a small an entrance fee to enter the Pagoda of 10,000 Buddhas.
+The inclined lift to the Kuan Yin statue also charges a fee.